data2health/clinical-adaptor/README.md

-# Clinical-Adapter (See Clinical Adapter Wiki)
+# Clinical-Adapter (See Clinical Adapter Wiki) https://github.com/data2health/clinical-adaptor/wiki

 ## Problem statement
 Clinical data in CTSA hubs are not readily queryable in a federated fashion.
 Many efforts exist to address this, including TriNetX, ACT, PCORNet, and OHDSI among others.
 Unifying these with an HL7 FHIR framework is an aspiration.

-Enabling the CTSA to function as a federated network of clinical data, supporting multicenter research is among the core goals of the program.
-This proposal advances that agenda through common data model harmonization.

-Note: this Repo focuses on the FDA data submission project.
 This is a sub-project of [clinical data harmonization](https://github.com/data2health/data-harmonization).

 ## Contact person

-We require a contact person for each project for administrative purposes.
-Each project should also have a CD2H Program director assigned.

 Point person (github handle) | Site | Program Director
 ----------|--------------|---------------